Motion-Aware Animatable Gaussian Avatars Deblurring: Method

 \subsection{3D Blur Formation Model}

-The physical mechanism of image formation involves capturing photons during the camera's exposure period and converting them into electrical signals.
-This process can be mathematically described in the 2D camera coordinate space as the integration of virtual sharp images over the exposure duration:
+The physical mechanism of image formation involves capturing photons during the camera’s exposure period.
+This process can be mathematically represented in the 2D camera coordinate space as the integration of a sequence of conceptual sharp images over the exposure duration: